VivianDQ/SGD-TS/README.md

 ## Results

-Our implementations will automatically create a ``results`` folder inside the ``code`` folder.
+Our implementations will automatically create a ``results`` folder.
 Numerical results on each data will automatically be saved in separate folder inside ``results`` folder.
 See the following for details.

 - Simulation results are saved in ``results/simulations_d6_k100`` folder.